You are viewing the New York/Venezuela Chapter

 Type: News / Announcements / Essays · Source: e-flux

 An international platform for following exhibitions, open calls, curatorial debates and critical thinking in contemporary art.
-Connects the program to global conversations including Latin American diaspora practices.
+It connects the program to global conversations in the field, including Latin American diaspora practices.

 Access the source →